lambdahands/opticlj/README.md

 testing, snapshots don't require the programmer to _specify_ the correct output of their program but instead to _verify_ the output.

-`opticlj` let's you define these snapshots and automatically generates the outputs into files.
-If you change the implementation of a program, the output files may be checked against the new behavior.
+`opticlj` let's you define these snapshots and automatically generate the outputs into files.
+If you change the implementation of your program, the output files may be checked against the new behavior for differences.

 I was inspired by this testing strategy because it navigates elegantly between REPL driven development and testing.
 Unit testing is often cumbersome, but I've